 Concerned, I told my family and friends as they were leaving that I was going to stay and speak to her.
 They understood, and after more congratulations, departed.

-I waited another hour in twilight stained parking lot, where I could breathe in the fresh spring breeze.
+I waited another hour in the twilight-stained parking lot, where I could breathe in the fresh spring breeze.

 She was one of the first to come out and she noticed me propped next to the entrance, halting her stride.